jeadamek/moveis-customizados/README.md

 ## 💻 How to use

-To acess the project, click on the link below:
+To access the project, click on the link below:

 [🔗 Click here to access](https://jeadamek.github.io/moveis-customizados/)